 The Town is exposed to various risks of loss related to torts; theft of, damage to, and destruction of assets; errors and omissions; injuries to employees; and natural disasters.
 The Town participates in two self-funded risk financing pools administered by the North Carolina League of Municipalities.
 Through these pools, the Town obtains general liability coverage of \$2 million per occurrence, auto liability coverage of \$2 million per occurrence, property coverage up to the total insurance values of the property policy, and workers' compensation coverage up to the statutory limits.
 The liability and property exposures are reinsured through commercial carriers for claims in excess of retentions as selected by the Board of Trustees each year.
 The property liability pool has an aggregate limit for the total property losses in a single year, with the reinsurance limit based upon a percentage of the total insurance values.
+Specific information on reinsurance limit based upon a percentage of the total insurance values.
 Specific information on the limits of the reinsurance, excess and stop loss policies purchased by the Board of Trustees can be obtained by contacting the Risk Management Services Department of the NC League of Municipalities.
 The pools are audited annually by certified public accountants, and the audited financial statements are available to the Town upon request.